What Is Cognitive Behavioral Therapy and How Does It Work?

 - Irritable bowel syndrome

-While each person and set of circumstances is unique, there are a few cases where CBT generally is not considered an appropriate treatment including
+While each person and set of circumstances is unique, there are a few cases where CBT generally is not considered an appropriate form of treatment, including:

 - If you have a brain disease or injury that gets in the way of rational thinking

-- If you’re not interested in, able to, or willing to complete between session assignments (including filling out thought records, keeping a journal, completing questionnaires, or testing out certain action plans)
+- If you’re not interested in, able to, or willing to complete between-session assignments

 - If you require another treatment before engaging in psychotherapy